h2o/h2o/README.md

 H2O is a very fast HTTP server written in C.  It can also be used as a library.

-This is the README for H2O version 1.1.2-alpha1 (HEAD).
+This is the README for H2O version 1.2.0.

 ### License